friflo/Friflo.Json.Fliox/Engine/README.md

 ## EntityStore

 An `EntityStore` is a container for entities running as an in-memory database.
 It is highly optimized for efficient storage fast queries and event handling.
+In other ECS implementations this type is typically called *World*.

-The entity store enables to
+The store enables to
 - create entities
 - modify entities - add / remove components, tags, scripts and child entities
-- query for entities with a specific set of components or tags
+- query entities with a specific set of components or tags
 - subscribe events like adding / removing components, tags, scripts and child entities

 Multiple stores can be used in parallel and act completely independent from each other.